-When I see a person with Eczema prone skin in my practice, I give them a tutorial on the basic building blocks of good skin care for Eczema control.
-You too can manage your Eczema with just a few basic steps.
-Start now to treat your Eczema!
+When I see a person with eczema-prone skin in my practice, I give them a tutorial on the basic building blocks of good skin care for eczema control.
+You too can manage your eczema with just a few basic steps.
+Start now to treat your eczema!

-Eczema is a term that most people use to refer to the medical condition known as Atopic Dermatitis.
-Atopic Dermatitis is fairly common and can be a very frustrating skin condition.
+Eczema is a term that most people use to refer to the medical condition known as atopic dermatitis.
+Atopic dermatitis is fairly common and can be a very frustrating skin condition.
 The rash creates itchy areas of skin with dry scales and red patches with scratch marks.
 Over time the skin becomes thick, moist and infected.
 It can start at any age for people who have inherited the tendency for it.
 The most common places for the rash are in the folds of the elbows or behind the knees, but it can affect any part of the body.

-How should you wash your Eczema-prone skin?
+- How should you wash your eczema-prone skin?

-Soap can over-strip skin oils, thus weakening the thin skin barrier of Eczema even further.
+How should you wash your eczema-prone skin?Soap can over-strip skin oils, thus weakening the thin skin barrier of eczema even further.
 Soaps and cleansers are also common sources of fragrance and preservative allergens.
-Here is the advice I emphasize with my Eczema-prone patients:
+Here is the advice I emphasize with my eczema-prone patients:

 - Use soap only on those areas of your skin that need it such as your feet, armpits, buttocks and groin.
 The rest of your skin may only need a simple rinsing with water.

 - When you bathe, be sure that the temperature of the water is at most lukewarm, not hot.
 Hot water will pull more natural skin oils out of your fragile skin.
-It also brings more blood to the skin surface which can fuel inflammation that leads to Eczema and itching.
+It also brings more blood to the skin surface which can fuel inflammation that leads to eczema and itching.

 - Rinse your skin well after contact with any soap or cleanser to remove product residue.

 Naturally made soaps are another option as long as they retain glycerin and are not loaded with fragrance, no matter how 'natural'.
 Traditionally made soaps have an alkaline pH and some research suggests this can weaken the skin barrier.
 In my professional opinion, this is not an issue when natural glycerin-rich soaps are used.

-How do you moisturize your Eczema-prone skin so that it will heal?
+How do you moisturize your eczema-prone skin so that it will heal?

-How do you prevent itching with Eczema?
+How do you prevent itching with eczema?

 - Keep your skin cool and moisturized.
 Heat causes skin blood flow to increase and brings in the building blocks of inflammation.
-It can make Eczema worse.
+It can make eczema worse.